aceew/aws-lambda-env-vars/README.md

 Returns the string value of the environment variable.
 No decryption takes plae in code as this is done before Lambda is called.

 ## Notes
+ - The package depends on the aws-sdk, however it is not listed as a dependency as it should be installed on your lambda environment by default.
  - The package stores decrypted variables outside the handler so that variables are only encrypted once per container.
  - The current version of the interface relies on Promises, callback support will be added in the future.